angzeli/pytorch-fundamentals/README.md

 Each notebook is self-contained and can be read independently.
 Examples are designed to be minimal, explicit, and easy to experiment with.

+The notebooks in `/notebooks/` are the clean, recommended versions.
+Worked and exploratory versions are archived in `/notebooks/worked/`.

+PDF exports of each notebook are available in `/exports`.

 ---